OpenMS/pyopenms-docs/docs/source/file_handling.rst

 spectrum ``s`` or chromatogram ``c`` and write it to disk (the location of the output file is given by the ``outfile`` variable).

+This approach is memory efficient in cases where the whole data data may not fit into memory.